nrinaudo/nrinaudo.github.com/_articles/pl/typed_simple_type_checker.md

 ## Testing our implementation

-We'll use exactly the same test for this as we did for our previous type checker: `sum`, which adds all the number in a given range, and whose code is:
+We'll use exactly the same test for this as we did for our previous type checker: [`sum`](type_checking.html#sum), which adds all the numbers in a given range, and whose code is:

 ```ocaml
 let rec (sum: Num -> Num -> Num) = (lower: Num) -> (upper: Num) ->